-By taking the time to create an organic and aggressive SEO strategy, you will be setting yourself up for success.
+By taking the time to create an organic and aggressive SEO strategy with professionals, you will be setting yourself up for success.
 Remember that you’re in business for the long haul, so make it count.
 If you are patient and resist the urge to rush it, then you will hedge against ruining it.

 Still have questions about any aspect of SEO?
 Comment below.
-Or you can always email or call me.
-I’m glad to help.
+Or you can always contact us.
+We are glad to help.

 2 Responses to “SEO: Rush It, Ruin It”